parklaus1078/WebServlet/README.md

         - request has data storage as the properties.
         - ```request.setAttribute()``` sets(stores) the data inside the request.
         - ```request.getAttribute()``` gets(loads) the data from the request.
+  - Key points:
+    - ```/WEB-INF```: if the JSP files are located under this directory, the client cannot request to the file.
+Only the requests made from the server can be reached.
+    - ```RequestDispatcher.forward()```: Variable having RequestDispatcher can forward the request in the server(i.e. from servlet to jsp, etc.).
+    - **redirect vs forward**:
+      - Redirection is made by the Clients.
+The response arrives to the Client, and the client request to the redirect path provided by the response.
+Hence, the Client can track the requests, and URL path changes.
+      - Forwaring is made by the server.
+Since the server tosses the request from client to another servlet or jsp file, the client cannot track the behaviour.